 * Winter wheat contracts slip from 3- to 4-month peaks

-* Recent run-up fuelled by investor short covering
+* Recent run-up fueled by investor short covering

 * Improved weather in Argentina weighs on corn, soy (Rewrites throughout, adds quote, updates prices, changes byline, changes dateline from LONDON)

-Soybeans were also lower as traders banked profits from a recent grain market rally and a slightly improved crop weather forecast for Argentina, where drought has reduced yield potential for crops.
-Corn ended unchanged on better Argentine weather and improving U.S. export demand.
+Corn and soybeans were also lower as traders banked profits from a recent grain market rally and a slightly improved crop weather forecast for Argentina, where drought has reduced yield potential for crops.

 "Today's lower trade is a day down in an overall two-week rally.
 I wouldn't say this is the end of the rally, certainly not for wheat," said Rich Nelson, chief strategist with consultancy Allendale Inc.

-Chicago Board of Trade March soft red winter wheat fell 5-1/2 cents to $4.51-3/4 a bushel by 12:42 p.m.
+Chicago Board of Trade March soft red winter wheat fell 6 cents to $4.51-1/4 a bushel by 12:42 p.m.
 CST (1842 GMT) in the contract's steepest drop in 2-1/2 weeks.
 The contract hit a three-month high the previous day.

-March K.C. hard red winter wheat touched a fresh four-month high early in the session but ended 2-1/2 cents lower at $4.67-1/4 a bushel.
+March K.C. hard red winter wheat fell 2-1/2 cents to $4.67-1/4 a bushel.
 The contract posted its strongest rally in seven months on Tuesday on record-large trading volume, hitting a four-month peak.